smartcontractkit/documentation/docs/getting-started/intermediates-tutorial.md

 uint32 numWords =  1;
 ```

-- `uint64 s_subscriptionId`: The subscription ID that this contract uses for funding requests.
-Initialized in the `constructor`.
+- `uint64 s_subscriptionId`: The subscription ID that this contract uses for funding requests, which is initialized in the `constructor`.
 - `address vrfCoordinator`: The address of the Chainlink VRF Coordinator contract.
 - `bytes32 s_keyHash`: The gas lane key hash value, which is the maximum gas price you are willing to pay for a request in wei.
 It functions as an ID of the off-chain VRF job that runs in response to requests.
 - `uint32 callbackGasLimit`: The limit for how much gas to use for the callback request to your contract's `fulfillRandomWords` function.
 It must be less than the `maxGasLimit` on the coordinator contract.
 Adjust this value for larger requests depending on how your `fulfillRandomWords` function processes and stores the received random values.
-If your `callbackGasLimit` is not sufficient, the callback will fail and your subscription is still charged for the work done to generate your requested random values.
+If your `callbackGasLimit` is not sufficient, the callback will fail, and your subscription is still charged for the work done to generate your requested random values.
 - `uint16 requestConfirmations`: How many confirmations the Chainlink node should wait before responding.
 The longer the node waits, the more secure the random value is.
 It must be greater than the `minimumRequestBlockConfirmations` limit on the coordinator contract.
 - `uint32 numWords`: How many random values to request.
 If you can use several random values in a single callback, you can reduce the amount of gas that you spend per random value.
 In this example, each transaction requests one random value.